26 Nov The TOP 10 Things to do in Tallinn

 All of this might seems like a cliché but the experience was quite nice and the food was good!

 Aside of the restaurant, a shop sells souvenirs, snacks and schnapps.
-I recommend you to try the delicious local almonds: they have different recipes like cinnamon roasted almonds or chilli and garlic spiced almonds.
+I recommend you try the delicious local almonds: they have different recipes like cinnamon roasted almonds or chilli and garlic spiced almonds.
 I brought a lot at home!

 Location: Vana turg 1, Tallinn